phoenix98Glitch/Multilayer-Perceptron-Model/README.md

 So in this project, you will build a MLP feed-forward neural network to classify Reuters newswires into 46 different mutually-exclusive topics.

 # Tasks :
-Task 1: Project Overview and Import Libraries
+1. Project Overview and Import Libraries
-Task 2: Load the Reuters Dataset
+2. Load the Reuters Dataset
-Task 3: Vectorize Sequences and One-hot Encode Class Labels Task 4: Build Multilayer Perceptron Model
+3. Vectorize Sequences and One-hot Encode Class Labels
+4. Build Multilayer Perceptron Model
-Task 5: Train Model
+5. Train Model
-Task 6: Evaluate Model on Test Data
+6. Evaluate Model on Test Data

 # Skills :
 1. Data Science